 2. Effectuate the mise en place* of all ingredients according the groups established by the list above.
 Mix the first set together in a big bowl and the last set together in another bowl.

 If you can avoid losing track of what spices you've already measured, you can just add them all to the bowl with the 1½ cups of flour, baking soda and salt since all of that gets mixed in at the same time (at the end).
 Just don't forget any spices or the baking soda.

 Notice that you mix (a different) 1 cup of flour with the first set of (nuts, candied fruit, etc.) which you toss to keep them from clumping together.
 This is a total of 2½ cups of flour.

 3. Cream butter and sugar well, add eggs, then applesauce and vanilla/rum.
 I use a big KitchenAid® with the paddle beater.

 4. Combine the flour and spice mixture into the bowl containing butter, eggs and applesauce.
 This may begin to ignite the baking soda, so don't fall asleep on this instruction.
 Proceed to the next instruction.

 5. Fold nuts and fruits into the rest of the batter and pour immediately into the cake pan and then put it in the oven.
 Bake for at least 60 minutes or until caramelizing (browning) nicely (and darkly) on top and you can insert and withdraw a toothpick cleanly.
 At my (higher) altitude, I found 70 minutes to be about perfect.

-You can decorate this if you wish.
-I eat it as is with a tall glass of cold milk; you could try a very light sprinkling of powdered sugar.
+You can frost this if you wish.
+I eat it as is with a tall glass of cold milk; I like a very light sprinkling of powdered sugar.